-When asked to host a recruit for your team, the first thoughts that might come to mind are, “Awesome.
-I’ll take them out!
-Or, I am going take him/her out to dinner in town!”
-While these are all fun things to do and may seem to be a good idea when hosting a student, it is a different game when you are hosting a potential recruit.
+When asked to host a recruit for your team, the first thoughts that might come to mind might be: “Awesome, I’ll take them out to experience the town!
+Or, I am going take him/her out to dinner at my favorite restaurant!”
+While these are all fun things to do and may seem to be a good idea when hosting a student, it is a different game when you are hosting a recruit.

 According to NCAA Rules and Regulations, there are specific guidelines that many athletes don’t know about their hosting capabilities.
-There are four categories that the NCAA has paid attention to, including the duration of visit, transportation, lodging, and entertainment.
+There are four categories that the NCAA has focused on: the duration of visit, transportation, lodging, and entertainment.
 Within each category, there are some rules that the host athlete should be aware of to make the official visit 100% legitimate!

 Duration of a Visit

 The official visit is not allowed to be longer than 48 hours.
-The clock starts as soon as the prospect either reaches campus or is entertained by the host institution in some way.
-The clock ends when the prospect leaves campus and is no longer being entertained by a host.
-The prospect can remain in the area around the institution as long as there is no funded entertainment once the 48 hours are up.
+The clock starts as soon as the recruit either reaches campus or is entertained by the host institution in some way.
+The clock ends when the recruit leaves campus and is no longer being entertained by a host.
+The recruit can remain in the area around the institution as long as there is no funded entertainment once the 48 hours are up.

-The host’s institution can only pay for a round trip, the direct route from the prospect’s home to the institution.
-If airfare involved, the price of the ticket cannot exceed coach class.
+The host’s institution can only pay for a round trip: the direct route from the recruit’s home to the institution.
+If airfare is required, the price of the ticket cannot exceed coach class.
 This goes for the comparable price when taking a long-distance train.
 The host’s institution cannot provide a car for the host or his/her family during the visit.
-The friends or relatives of the prospect cannot have their transportation covered by the institution unless they travel with the prospect during their paid-for direct route to campus.
+The friends or relatives of the prospect cannot have their transportation covered by the institution unless they travel with the recruit during their paid-for direct route to campus.

-The prospect should board and eat meals as regular students do.
+The recruit should board and eat meals as regular students do.
 If they stay outside campus, they must be within a 30-mile radius and at a location comparable to the amenities of the host institution.
 The recruit can be provided 3 meals per day.